abetusk/dev/projects/laser-spike/laser-spike.md

 Each PWM controller is located on either side of the jacket to provide better access to the laser diodes they will drive.

-Each of the PWM controller has 16 output lines.
+Each of the PWM controller is in charge of controlling 64 laser diodes.
-Each output line provides control to 4 laser diodes, for a total of 16*4=64 laser diodes per PWM controller.
+Since each output line of the PCA9685 PWM controller only has 16 lines, each output line provides power to a group of 4 laser diodes (16*4=64).
-Two PWM controllers that control 64 laser diodes each totals 128 laser diodes.
+The two PCA9685 PWM controllers control 64 laser diodes each which drives the total 128 laser diodes.

 As a note, even with the large proto-board the PWM controller is housed in, space is still a concern for the wiring.
-I've found that using the top and bottom of the board helps keep wire management under control.
+I've found that using the top and bottom of the proto-board helps keep wire management under control.
 The way I've wired the control lines from the PWM controller output to the transistors means that the solder points of the wires will fall in the middle of other lines